-Patients are more likely to lose weight when offered definitive weight loss programs.
+Patients are more likely to lose weight when offered definitive treatment, rather than advice.
 For example, in a 2016 trial, 1882 patients with obesity were offered either a referral for weight loss support or advice at the end of a consultation.10 Support involved recommending a behavioral weight loss program, offering referral, and providing an appointment for a specific program.
 At 12 months, among participants offered support, 25% achieved at least 5% weight loss and 12% lost at least 10% of their body weight.
 In contrast, in the advice alone group, only 14% of participants achieved at least 5% weight loss and 6% lost at least 10% of their body weight.
 Analysis of the consultations showed that clinicians appeared more effective when they communicated clearly and positively about available treatment programs, provided information about where and how they could be accessed, and stated their cost.11 It is important to avoid communicating a high ‘patient activity burden’ (e.g., “you’ll need to work hard, and lose a significant amount of weight”), and instead to emphasize the immediate next step (e.g., “please do go to the first session”).

-New treatments are available for obesity, including anti-obesity medications and bariatric surgery, though there is currently no direct evidence on how these are best communicated.
-The principles above may apply for clinicians discussing these therapeutic alternatives: endorse the value of treatment over self-directed weight loss in a positive manner and make a clear offer clarifying relevant patient considerations.
+Other treatments are available for obesity, including anti-obesity medications and bariatric surgery, although there is currently no direct evidence on how these are best communicated.
+The principles above may apply for clinicians discussing referral to comprehensive obesity treatment programs: endorse the value of treatment over self-directed weight loss in a positive manner and make a clear offer clarifying relevant patient considerations.

 Acknowledgments

-We would like to thank the advisory group of people living with obesity who shared their thoughts on this manuscript.
+We would like to thank our advisory group of people living with obesity.

 Funding